Rudrakshbhardwaj01/GitGallery-Your-own-photo-vault/README.md

 **GitGallery** is a desktop application that lets you store and manage photos using your own GitHub repositories as storage.
 All data stays in your account; the app does not host or store your photos remotely.

+## Important: Use Private Repositories

+GitGallery stores images directly inside GitHub repositories.
+To keep your photos private, **you should always use a PRIVATE repository**.

+If you upload images to a **public repository**, those images will be publicly accessible on GitHub and can be viewed or downloaded by anyone.

+Recommended workflow:

+1. Create a **private repository** on GitHub.
+2. Connect your account through the GitGallery OAuth flow.
+3. Select or create the **private repository** when storing images.

+GitGallery **does not encrypt images in V1**, therefore repository visibility is the primary mechanism controlling access to your photos.

+## Disclaimer

+GitGallery is a **personal project created for educational and experimental purposes**.

+This software is provided **as-is**, without any guarantees regarding security, reliability, or data protection.

+By using this project, you acknowledge that:

+- GitGallery is not intended to be a production-grade secure storage system.
+- Sensitive or confidential data should not be stored using this application.
+- Repository privacy settings on GitHub determine who can access uploaded images.
+- The author assumes no responsibility for data loss, exposure, or misuse resulting from the use of this software.

+Users are responsible for managing their GitHub repositories, privacy settings, and account security.

 ## Features (V1)

 - **Connect GitHub** — Sign in with GitHub OAuth (no passwords stored).